A. C. Pickett’s Private Journal of the U.S.-Mexican War

 In 1837, state Representative Joseph J. Anthony stabs the Speaker of the House to death during a debate about wolf pelts.
 In 1899, the Hot Springs Police Department and the local county sheriff’s department shoot it out to determine who should control the city’s illegal gambling enterprise.
 In 1937, a plantation owner claims to see a huge monster, about three cars long, swimming in the White River.

 Legendary cartoonist Ron Wolfe brings these and many other stories to life in Arkansas in Ink: Gunslingers, Ghosts, and Other Graphic Tales.
-Accompanied by selections from The Encyclopedia of Arkansas History & Culture, Wolfe’s cartoons highlight the oddities and absurdities of our state’s history.
-Seriously-you couldn’t make up this stuff.
+Accompanied by selections from the CALS Encyclopedia of Arkansas, Wolfe’s cartoons highlight the oddities and absurdities of our state’s history.
+Seriously–you couldn’t make up this stuff.